Dragana Kršenković Brković: Biography

+The list of her residential programs includes: in the US (the apexart New York City Fellowship, NYC, 2014; Art OMI: Writers, Ledig House, NY, 2017; Hungary (Pecs Writers Program, Pecs, 2013), and Austria (Writers in Residence program, KulturKontakt Austria, Vienna, 2011).

 Kršenković Brković was a Hubert Humphrey fellow 2005-06, which is a Fulbright Exchange Program.
-She spent a year in Washington DC, US.
-She also received an Austrian Government grant in order to carry out research at the University of Graz in Austria in 2008.
+She spent a year in California and Washington DC, US.
+She also received an Austrian Government grant in order to carry out research at the University of Graz and at the Institut für Slawistik in Austria in 2008.